-Water Treatment 8.7 million gallons per month In compliance with discharge standards GROUNDWATER MONITORING More than 500 monitoring wells extending into both shallow and deep aquifers have been installed within and outside the site to ensure that environmental resources and the community continues to be protected.
+More than 500 monitoring wells extending into both shallow and deep aquifers have been installed within and outside the site to ensure that environmental resources and the community continues to be protected.
 Well and infrastructure inspections are a routine and critical part of the Lowry monitoring program and are conducted daily.
 Data shows that the monitoring system continues to be effective.
 Groundwater remedy component effectiveness evaluations conducted in 2021 as part of the fourth five-year review determined that the remedial components are effective and achieve objectives.
-Specifically, the slurry wall - a vertical barrier wall made of clay that prevents groundwater flow continues to effectively contain contamination inside the eastern, southern and western limits of the landfill as designed.
+Specifically, the slurry wall - a vertical barrier wall made of clay that prevents groundwater flow - continues to effectively contain contamination inside the eastern, southern, and western limits of the landfill as designed.
 The North Toe Extraction System, which collects and pumps water to the treatment plant at less than 0.5 gallon per minute, continues to capture the most contaminated groundwater emanating from the landfill.
-The 960-foot long North Boundary Barrier Wall (NBBW) located at the north end of the site is the most significant groundwater extraction feature, removing 6 to 10 gallons per minute, which prevents contamination from migrating offsite.
+The 960-foot long North Boundary Barrier Wall (NBBW) located at the north end of the site is the most significant groundwater extraction feature, removing 6 to 12 gallons per minute, which prevents contamination from migrating offsite.
 Finally, groundwater extraction in the northwest corner of the site, known as the MW38 area, captures contaminated groundwater flowing through this area and prevents offsite migration.
 Vertical migration monitoring shows vertical migration wells are in compliance with groundwater performance standards and that contaminated groundwater has not migrated to the deeper aquifers.
+There are 60 compliance wells in the network, which are monitored for 29 different chemicals.
+There are 52 wells in compliance or potentially in compliance, and 8 wells are out of compliance, potentially out of compliance, or indeterminant for chemicals such as 1,4-dioxane, PCE, nitrate, nitrite, TCE, bromodichloromethane, and chloroform.
+The 8 wells that are out of, or potentially out of, compliance are being addressed by continuing to pump contaminated water to the treatment plant and monitoring, as discussed above.
+This method has proven to be effective at stopping groundwater flow in these areas and reducing chemical concentrations.